LynnDelaere/FractionsAppGit/README.md

 To effectively run the solution and conduct unit tests, certain applications and tools are required.
 The application is developed using Microsoft Visual Studio, specifically tailored for C# development.
 Therefore, it's essential to install Visual Studio to facilitate the development environment.
 You can follow this [link](https://from-bace-to-ace.netlify.app/00-visual-studio-community/) for a step-by-step guide on installing Visual Studio Community edition.

-Open Solution in Visual Studio: Open the solution containing the C# code for the Fraction calculator in Visual Studio.

-Build Solution: Build the solution to ensure all dependencies are resolved.

-Run Unit Tests: Use Visual Studio's test runner to execute the unit tests provided in the UnitTest1 class.
-This ensures that the Fraction class functions correctly under different scenarios.

-Run Application: Run the main application (likely a WPF application) to utilize the fraction calculator.
-Ensure the Fraction class and any other required dependencies are properly referenced and included in the project.

-Interact with the Calculator: Input fractions and select arithmetic operations using the provided UI buttons.
-Verify that the application performs the expected calculations and displays results accurately.

-Error Handling: Test the application's error handling by providing invalid inputs (such as zero denominators) and verifying that appropriate error messages are displayed to the user.

-By following these steps, users can set up and utilize the fraction calculator application, ensuring accurate calculations and error handling.
+Once installed open the project solution called 'FractionsApp.sln' in Visual Studio and build the solution to ensure all dependencies are resolved.
+Right-click on 'FractionsConsoleApp' and go to 'Configure Startup Projects'.
+Select single startup project to run the Console Application or the Windows Application, or select multiple startup projects to start both the Console Application and the Windows Application.

+To run the xUnit Test right-click on the 'FractionsUnitTest' and run the tests.

 ## UML Class Diagram